 Volunteers will be considered if they can speak English, are hard-working, fast-learning, enthusiastic and prepared to cheerfully fulfill tasks such as welcoming tourists at our entrance gate, informing visitors about our animals as they assist them to the reception, explain the basic rules regarding our sanctuaries (no touching, etc), assisting with caring for the primates, birds, and other wildlife.

-However, we are particularly keen to fill the following positions:
+Here at SAASA we are particularly keen to fill the following positions:

 1. Multilingual rangers/guides

-The tours at each sanctuary are approximately one hour long and must leave the tourists with general primate and/or bird and/or predator cat knowledge, information about each of the species that could be located in the sanctuary and an understanding that wild animals do not make good pets and are happier in the trees, forests and bushveld with peers of their own species.
+The tours at each of SAASA’s sanctuaries are one hour long and must leave the tourists with general primate, wildlife and/or bird knowledge, information about each of the species that could be located in the sanctuary and an understanding that primates, birds and apex cats do not make good pets but are happier in the trees, forests and wild habitats with peers of their own species.

 2. Fundraiser/grant proposal writer for SAASA

 The “South African Animal Sanctuary Alliance” is the sole custodian of all the primates at Monkeyland the birds at Birds of Eden as well as the predator cats and other wild animals at Jukani.